solariahues/Substarters/README.md

 ## Subsolar

 - `!hello` will have the bot introduce herself.
-- `!temp` will add a temporary role and channel to give out for a quick private chat.

 ## Subcomet

 - `!hello` will have the bot introduce himself.
-- `!feedback` will send your message to the moderators.
+- `!feedback` (in any channel or in PM) will send your message to the moderators.
-- `!survey` will let you know if there is a survey we'd like you to fill out right now.
+- `!survey` will let you know if there are any surveys we'd like you to fill out right now.